stardustxx/bench-rest-test/README.md

 * It also seems we have some fields that are empty.
 I could show N/A in their places or backend should make sure it is not empty.

+* Some transactions seem to be duplicated and without a unique key I cannot verify if they are actually duplicated but to show all of them.

 * Dates don't include a timezone which could potentially make the frontend display the dates incorrectly without proper assumption and different browsers also react to it differently.